Discover Fiji's Best Dive Regions

 Dive sites in the Mamanuca Islands are typified by reefs with calm seas and easy to navigate coral reefs.
 Hence, the region is the terrific base for beginners, intermediate, advanced divers and is the ideal spot for your next family dive adventure.
 Many resorts here offer all-inclusive package deals, including nanny services, and some feature tailored dive holiday stays/rates too.

-Yasawa IslandsVisually, the Yasawa Islands are a textbook masterpiece of azure waters, dramatic islands and inviting seascapes.
+Yasawa IslandsVisually, the Yasawa Islands are a textbook masterpiece of dramatic islands and inviting seascapes.
 Naturally, the underwater scenes are nothing short of breathtaking, since the volcanic island formations have effectively created a host of splendid dive sites.

 Locals and visitors alike hold the Yasawa Islands in high esteem and all dive sites are easily accessible.
 Colourful sea fans and soft corals are found within deep reef walls and a wide variety of invertebrates can be spotted living in the overhangs.
 Scuba diving with manta rays (seasonal) is a popular yet carefully moderated activity.
 We imagine many snorkeller to diver conversions take place here.